appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 <dd>

-Allows you to enable or disable the display of the current evaluated percentage as a number along with the progress in the widget.
+Control the display of the evaluated percentage as a number along with the progress in the widget.

 </dd>